chinacus/RockMusic1/The Beatles - Here comes the Sun.md

-** Here Comes the Sun
+# Here Comes the Sun
-Canción de
-The Beatles

 Here comes the sun, doo-doo-doo-doo
-Here comes the sun, and I say
+Here comes the sun, and I say, It's alright.

-It's alright
-Little darlin', it's been a long, cold, lonely winter Little darlin', it feels like years since it's been here Here comes the sun, doo-doo-doo-doo
+Little darlin', it's been a long, cold, lonely winter Little darlin', it feels like years since it's been here

+Here comes the sun, doo-doo-doo-doo
-Here comes the sun, and I say
+Here comes the sun, and I say It's alright.

-It's alright
-Little darlin', the smile's returning to their faces Little darlin', it seems like years since it's been here Here comes the sun
-Here comes the sun, and I say
+Little darlin', the smile's returning to their faces Little darlin', it seems like years since it's been here Here comes the sun, Here comes the sun, and I say, it's alright
-It's alright

 Sun, sun, sun, here it comes
 Sun, sun, sun, here it comes
 Sun, sun, sun, here it comes
 Sun, sun, sun, here it comes
 Sun, sun, sun, here it comes

-Little darlin', I feel that ice is slowly melting Little darlin', it seems like years since it's been clear Here comes the sun, doo-doo-doo-doo
+Little darlin', I feel that ice is slowly melting Little darlin', it seems like years since it's been clear

+Here comes the sun, doo-doo-doo-doo
-Here comes the sun, and I say
+Here comes the sun, and I say, it's alright.
-It's alright

 Here comes the sun, doo-doo-doo-doo
 Here comes the sun
 It's alright